venkataravuri/ai-ml/docs/interview-notes/cnn-interview-notes.md

 [Backpropagation in a convolutional layer](https://towardsdatascience.com/backpropagation-in-a-convolutional-layer-24c8d64d8509)

-### Explain the significance of the RELU Activation function in Convolution Neural Network.
+### What is the role of activation functions in CNNs?
+Compare common activation functions like ReLU, Sigmoid, and Tanh, focusing on their advantages.

-As a consequence, the usage of ReLU helps to prevent the exponential growth in the computation required to operate the neural network.
-If the CNN scales in size, the computational cost of adding extra ReLUs increases linearly
+- **ReLU** is the most popular and commonly used activation function in CNN.
+It outputs the input value if it is positive or returns zero.
+ReLU helps to prevent the exponential growth in the computation required to operate the neural network.
+- **tanh** function is a type of activation function that transforms the input value between -1 and 1.
+- **Sigmoid** function transforms the input to a range between 0 and 1

 ### Why do we use a Pooling Layer in a CNN?